What We Do

 - Support the efforts of state and federal agencies to report harvest, regeneration, and best management practice (BMP) compliance statistics.

-Membership is open to all SFI Participants who own and/or manage forestlands, own or operate facilities, or procure fiber within the state.
-In addition, loggers, forest products companies, non-industrial landowners, forestry consultants, and representatives from the state and regional forestry associations, the state forester’s office, forestry schools, state and university extension services, technical education centers, conservation organizations, and other stakeholders are also encouraged to participate as primary members.
+Membership is open to all SFI Participants who own and/or manage forestlands, own or operate facilities, or procure fiber within the State of Michigan.
+In addition, loggers, forest products companies, non-industrial landowners, forestry consultants, and representatives from the state and regional forestry associations, the state forester's office, forestry schools, state and university extension services, technical education centers, conservation organizations, and other stakeholders are also encouraged to participate as primary members.
 Primary members have voting rights.
 Affiliate membership is open to non-SFI certified parties, such as those described above, who are interested in and supportive of the mission, goals, and objectives of the Michigan SIC.
 Affiliate members may participate in all Michigan SIC events; however, they do not have voting rights.